 Not at all.

-Though such organizations are not legally required to adhere to ADA rules and regulations, they’re still strongly recommended to do so.
+It’s true that such organizations are not legally required to adhere to ADA rules and regulations.
+However, they’re still strongly recommended to do so.

-- Hanging ADA-compliant signage helps foster a sense of inclusion among all visitors, including those with visual impairments.
+- Hanging ADA-compliant signage helps foster a sense of inclusion among all visitors, such as those with visual impairments.

-- Though other features needed to achieve ADA compliance may require a larger investment, signage can make a significant impact for a relatively low cost.
+- Though other features needed to achieve ADA compliance may require a more considerable investment, signage can make a significant impact for a relatively low cost.

-- If a church is used for another purpose—such as a polling location or meeting place for private groups—ADA rules may apply.
+- ADA rules may apply if a church is used for another purpose—such as a polling location or meeting place for private groups.